centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 > (https://documentation.centreon.com/docs/plugins-packs/en/latest/installation.html)
 > to receive additional Plugin Packs or any services associated with your account.

-## Start to monitor your first hosts
+## Start to monitor your first host

 ### Monitor a Linux server with SNMP